 Tracking email marketing industry benchmarks provides companies with valuable data to understand their success or lack thereof.

 Besides, it will give you an overview of how your campaign is performing compared to other companies in your industry and the email marketing industry.

-This will help you identify the different areas your emails need tweaking to improve the performance of your campaigns.
+This will help you identify the different areas in your emails that need tweaking to improve the performance of your campaigns.